anishmss/bioinfo_intro_dlsu/chapters/hmm/hmm_intro.md

 There are three fundamental problems to solved with an HMM.

 :::{dropdown} Evaluation
-- Given an HMM model, and an observation sequence $O$, the evaluation problem is to compute the probability $p(O)$, marginalizing out the state sequence, i.e.:
+- Given an HMM model, and an observation sequence $O$, the evaluation problem is to compute the probability $p(O)$, marginalizing out the state sequences, i.e.:
 ```{math}
 p(O) = \sum\limits_{\mathrm{all} Q} p(O,Q).
 ```